 6. Use potable water taken through construction meters to irrigate landscape before 8 a.m. and after 6 p.m.
 Watering is permitted at any time with a hand-held hose equipped with a positive shut-off nozzle, a bucket, or when a drip/micro-irrigation system/equipment is used.

 7. Irrigate landscape outside of newly constructed homes and buildings in a manner that is consistent with regulations or other requirements established by the California Building Standards Commission and the Department of Housing and Community Development.

 8. Use re-circulated water to operate ornamental fountains.

 9. Wash vehicles using a bucket and a hand-held hose with positive shut-off nozzle, mobile high pressure/low volume wash system, or at a commercial site that re-circulates (reclaims) water on-site.
 Avoid washing during hot conditions when additional water is required due to evaporation.

 10. Serve and refill water in restaurants and other food service establishments only upon request.

 11. Offer guests in hotels, motels, and other commercial lodging establishments the option of not laundering towels and linens daily.

-12. Repair all water leaks within forty-eight (48) hours of notification by the District unless other arrangements are made with the General Manager.
+12. Repair all water leaks within 48 hours of notification by the District unless other arrangements are made with the General Manager.